links-lang/links-tutorial/5_factorial/README.md

 To use SQLite3, first run the following command:
 ```
-sqlite3 links -init factorials.sql
+sqlite3 links < factorial.sql
 ```
 This will create a database file called `links`.
 It will also result in a `SQLite3` prompt.
-If you want, you can enter a query such as `select * from factorials;` to check that data has actually been loaded.
-Type `control-c` or `.quit` to exit.

-Next, copy the config file `config.sqlite3` to `config` and run Links using the command `linx --config=config factorials.links`.
+Next, copy the config file `config.sqlite3` to `config` and run Links using the command `linx --config=config factorial.links`.
 This should result in a running Web program that performs queries against the SQLite3 database `links`.

 ## PostgreSQL